Karkamış

-Karkamış, formerly Carablus, is a municipality and seat of Karkamış District of Gaziantep Province in Turkey, next to the site of ancient Carchemish.
-It is inhabited by Turkmens of the Barak tribe and Arabs and had a population of 2,434 in 2022.
+Karkamış, formerly Carablus, is a municipality and district of Gaziantep Province, Turkey.
+Its area is 298 km2, and its population is 9,379 (2022).
+It is next to the site of ancient Carchemish.

 It is a border checkpoint on the road to Jarabulus in Syria.

 History

 What is now the present-day town of Karkamış was essentially a constituent neighborhood of the town Jarabulus known as Şeyhavi.
 Upon the formation of the Syria–Turkey border, which followed the railroad running through the town, this neighborhood was isolated from the rest.
-The newly-isolated settlement was initially renamed to Cerablus in 1928 after the main town, Barak in 1946 after a Turkmen tribe found in the region, and lastly Karkamış after the ancient town Carchemish.
+The newly-isolated settlement was initially renamed to Cerablus in 1928 after the main town, Barak in 1946 after a local Turkmen tribe found in the region, and lastly Karkamış after the ancient town Carchemish.

 Geography

 The Euphrates runs east of Karkamış southward into Syria.
 At this place, a railway bridge of 870 m that was built between 1911 and 1913 by German engineers as part of the Istanbul-Baghdad Railway, crosses the river parallel to the border line.

 One of the 21 dams of the Southeastern Anatolia Project (GAP), the Karkamış Dam and hydroelectric power station is located 4.5 km upstream from the border crossing of Euphrates.